krismakesstuff/githubportfoliosite/README.md

 3. Access site in browser (If using VSCode, click "Go Live").

  ## TODO
- - add error handling
  - add more sorting and filtering options
- - add text input for username.
-Reload page with username on submit.